 With the help of a mini-magnet implanted in his ring finger, Rowlands is now able to feel working microwave ovens and refrigerators.

-Expressing their satisfaction with life, people usually say that they feel like fish in water.
-Who would have thought that one day this saying can become a reality!
+Expressing their satisfaction with life, people usually say that they feel like fish in the water.
+Who would have thought that one day, this saying can become a reality!

 Nadya Vessey from New Zealand was born with defective development of both legs, which, in the end, had to be amputated.
 Being helpless on land, the brave woman decided to turn her disability into an advantage.

 Several years ago, a mermaid tail was designed for her.
-Now Nadia feels in water not worse than a dolphin.
+Now, Nadia feels like home in the water.

 It is possible to acquire superhuman abilities without the help of modern technology.
 Daniel Kish lost his sight at the age of 13 months due to retinoblastoma, a malignant tumor of the retina.
-Two months later, his parents discovered that the child was able to orient himself in space, avoiding collisions with objects.
+Two months later, his parents discovered that the child was able to navigate in space and avoid obstacles.

-“From the early childhood I used echolocation for orientation using clicks.
-From the beginning I clicked so rarely and carefully, that my parents did not immediately noticed my abilities,” says Daniel Kish.
+“From early childhood, I used echolocation for orientation using clicks.
+From the beginning I clicked so rarely and carefully, that my parents did not immediately notice my abilities,” says Daniel Kish.

-Daniel learnt to visualize the surrounding area by clicking with his tongue and listening to the echo.
+Daniel learned to visualize the surrounding environment by clicking with his tongue and listening to the echo.
 Echolocation ability is inherent in certain kinds of animals, such as bats and dolphins.

 Kish distinguishes at least two types of echolocation, which he uses in everyday life: active (by clicking) and passive, during which he is just carefully listening to the sounds around him.

 Daniel believes that the ability of echolocation may be gained and developed by any person, just like, for example, an ear for music.
-Currently Kish holds classes for the blind people, accustoming them to better navigate in space using sounds.
+Currently, Kish holds classes for blind people, helping them to better navigate in space using sounds.

 And what about the vision?
 Is it possible to improve the abilities of the human eyes and make them see better, in a broader light spectrum?

 Biohacker Peyton Rowlands is sure that it is.
-Furthermore, he is currently conducting an experiment on himself, trying with a special diet to “teach” his eyes to recognize objects in the infrared spectrum.
+Furthermore, he is currently conducting an experiment on himself, eating a special diet to “teach” his eyes to recognize objects in the infrared spectrum.